-- Net investment in capital assets Consists of capital assets, net of accumulated depreciation, and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted net position Consist of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.

-Unrestricted net position - Consists of all other assets that do not meet the definitions of "restricted" or "invested in capital assets, net of related debt.
+- Net investment in capital assets Consists of capital assets, net of accumulated depreciation, and reduced by the outstanding balances of any long-term debt, mortgages, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted net position Consist of restricted assets and deferred outflows of resources reduced by liabilities and deferred inflows of resources related to those assets. - Unrestricted net position Consists of all other assets that do not meet the definitions of "restricted" or "net investment in capital assets, net of related debt.